If you live in or around the capital, here's where you can smash some clays locally

 This well-established shooting ground is just off the A40 leaving, as the name suggests, West London.
 It has previously been voted best shooting ground in the country and prides itself on giving tuition that matches the individual and improves personal style.
 (Mark Heath, the chief instructor, regularly reviews guns for us.)
 Beginners can start with a one-hour or two hour individual lesson with an instructor or take a course.
 There is well-regarded tuition designed for novice women shooters and young Shots are also welcomed.

-If you’re looking somewhere easy to reach from North London, then this could be a good choice as it’s just inside the M25 at Barnet.
+If you’re looking for clay pigeon shooting grounds near London and somewhere easy to reach from North London, then this could be a good choice as it’s just inside the M25 at Barnet.
 A family-run shooting club with friendly staff and professional instructors.
 The club accommodates any level of experience from beginners through to accomplished shooters and is an excellent venue to learn, practice or entertain.

 A little further out west along the M40 near High Wycombe, this leafy location offers a picturesque view when shooting clays.
 Deservedly popular with both beginners and for pre-season shooting technique revision, it’s certainly worth going that extra mile.
 In addition the ground has recently opened The George Digweed Academy to teach the winning method of the world champion clayshooter.